Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Results and Discussion

+In Table \ref{tab:mpresults1} we report the average mean-absolute-error (MAE) across the five test sets.
+We include the reported accuracies of other models to allow for comparison.
+The selection of models aims to present a high diversity in approaches while also coming from relatively recent publications. \textit{CrabNet} \cite{crabnet} is the only other Transformer model listed on Matbench.
+This model, in terms of architecture, is the most similar to the PST.
+Additionally, the atomic embeddings used to describe each chemical element are the same as those used in our model.
 The majority of models used in crystal property prediction use GNNs.
 Matbench features several of these, but the model that provides the best results on several properties is \textit{coGN}. \textit{coGN} is a GNN that includes angular and dihedral information through the use of line graphs.
-As such, the amount of information used is significantly more than the PST, which uses only pairwise distances. \textit{Crystal Twins} (CT) \citep{crystaltwins} is a model based on the convolutional layer developed by CGCNN \citep{CGCNN} (also used by several other models \citep{ALIGNN,moformer,crysXPP}) that uses self-supervised learning to create embeddings based on maximizing the similarity between augmented instances of a crystal.
+As such, the amount of information used is significantly more than the PST, which uses the distribution of pairwise distances. \textit{Crystal Twins} (CT) \cite{crystaltwins} is a model based on the convolutional layer developed by CGCNN \cite{CGCNN} (also used by several other models \cite{iCGCNN,moformer,crysXPP}) that uses self-supervised learning to create embeddings based on maximizing the similarity between augmented instances of a crystal.

 The PST and CrabNet share similarities in their construction.
 Both use \textit{mat2vec} atomic embeddings and utilize a Transformer architecture with self-attention.
-While CrabNet uses fractional encoding to embed the multiplicity of each element type, we opt for the PDD-weighted attention mechanism and pooling described by Equations \ref{eq:attention_mechanism} and \ref{eq:pooling}.
+While CrabNet uses fractional encoding to embed the multiplicity of each element type, we opt for the PDD-weighted attention mechanism and pooling described by Equations (\ref{eq:attention_mechanism}) and (\ref{eq:pooling}).
 The PST also uses PDD encoding to add structural information.
 This could also be done for CrabNet, but the combination of both fractional and PDD encoding is not guaranteed to aid in performance and simple summation of the encodings can cause ambiguities in the final embeddings, reducing performance.
 Across all properties the PST outperforms CrabNet, further indicating the usefulness of PDD encoding.

-The root cause of the disparity in prediction accuracy between the PST and coGN on formation and band gap energy can be difficult to discern.